Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 Dental Hygienists Courses

-To become a dental hygienist, individuals must complete an accredited dental hygiene program, which typically takes 2-3 years to complete.
-These programs are typically offered at community colleges, technical schools, and universities, and they result in an associate's degree or a bachelor's degree.
+To become a dental hygienist, individuals must complete an accredited dental hygiene program, which typically takes 2-3 years.
+These programs are usually offered at community colleges, technical schools, and universities and result in an associate's or bachelor's degree.

-Dental hygiene programs also include clinical experience, where students get the opportunity to work with patients under the supervision of a licensed dental hygienist or dentist.
+Dental hygiene programs also include clinical experience, where students work with patients under the supervision of a licensed dental hygienist or dentist.
 This allows students to gain hands-on experience and develop the skills they need to succeed in the field.

-After completing a dental hygiene program, individuals must pass a licensure exam in order to practice as dental hygienists.
+After completing a dental hygiene program, individuals must pass a licensure exam to practice as dental hygienists.
 Licensure requirements vary by state but typically involve passing a written and practical exam.

 Dental hygiene programs typically include coursework in a variety of subjects, including: